-Cycling in the winter is a very different beast to those long, hazy warm rides earlier in the year, when your main concern was making sure you had two bidons on your bike.
+Cycling in the winter is a very different beast to those long, hazy warm rides earlier in the year.
+Then your main concern was making sure you had two bidons on your bike.
 Now there’s more to think about; warm kit, the right tyres, slippery wet leaves, being visible on dark mornings and nights, icy roads and wet corners.
-Here are some wintery cycling risks to look out for.
+Here are some risks when cycling in winter to look out for.

-I remember last winter, I set off from the house on my bike with a few laps of Richmond Park in mind and by the time I had reached the gates, I could no longer feel my hands of toes.
+Last winter, I set off from the house on my bike with a few laps of Richmond Park in mind.
+By the time I had reached the gates, I could no longer feel my hands of toes.
 This might seem like an obvious symptom of cold-weather cycling, but after pushing on and hitting the first downhill, my fingers could barely move which made braking very hard and therefore dangerous.

-- Hands and toes take a lot of the brunt of icy weather, and when they are so cold that it’s painful, there is just no joy left in a ride.
+- Hands and toes take a lot of the brunt of icy weather.
+When they are so cold that it’s painful, there is just no joy left in a ride.
 This year I will be buying effective merino wool socks, insulated and warm overshoes and a decent pair of gloves.

 You might find that your summer excitement towards an early ride may play fairly truant in the cold months.
 Drawing back the curtains to see buckets of icy rain and mornings steeped in darkness can be totally demoralising.

-Winter festivities also mean that we are eating more and upping our booze intake which might also diminish your interest in racing up hills with as much vigour as you had in July.
-The trick is to offer yourself incentives to go out and clock up some helpful base miles which will put you in a really strong position come the spring.
+Winter festivities also mean that a lot of us are eating more and upping our booze intake.
+Which, might diminish your interest in racing up hills with as much vigour as you had in July.
+The trick is offer yourself incentives to go out and clock up some helpful base miles.

-- It only takes one cycle to remember why you enjoy it, and sometimes winter sunrises can be the most peaceful and rewarding.
-Treating yourself to new kit and organising rides with a group of friends is a good way to take the edge off.
+- It only takes one ride to remember why you enjoy it.
+Sometimes winter sunrises can be peaceful and rewarding.
+Treating yourself to new kit and organising rides with friends is a good way to take the edge off.

-We all know that dark mornings and evenings are synonymous with the winter season and as such, you need to bring your own lights to the party.
-Even during daylight hours, it can be gloomy with low visibility and having the right lights is so important to staying safe on the road.
+We all know that dark mornings and evenings are synonymous with the winter season.
+As such, you need to bring your own lights to the party.
+Even during daylight hours, it can be gloomy with low visibility.
+So having the right lights is so important to staying safe on the road.

 The wrong clothes for base miles